spookylukey/django-views-the-right-way/source/the-pattern.rst

 it's “made of” — something that stores the template it is from, and the context.
-This can be really useful in testing, but also if we want to something outside of our view function (such as decorators or middleware) to check or even change whats in the response before it finally gets 'rendered' and sent to the user.
+This can be really useful in testing, but also if we want to something outside of our view function (such as decorators or middleware) to check or even change what’s in the response before it finally gets ‘rendered’ and sent to the user.
 We'll cover use cases of this later in the guide.

 For now, you can just accept that ``TemplateResponse`` is a more useful return